The arithmetic of genus two curves with (4,4)-split Jacobians: A model for genus 2 curves with (4,4) -split Jacobian

-We also find that applying the Richelot correspondence \eqref{eq:Cdtilde} to the 14 non-singular quadratic splittings, produces only two $k$-rational sextics, with the remaining twelve defined over $\bar{k}$, but not over $k$.
-The two quadratic splittings which yield the $k$-rational Richelot correspondences are
+where $w_i$ are the roots of $g$ over $k[r,R]$ as listed in Appendix~\ref{S:factoredg} and $q_2^3 = f_6$ is the leading coefficient of $g$.
+This singular splitting is due to the $(2,2)$-isogeny $\Phi_2^*\colon \Jac(C_2) \longrightarrow E_1 \times E_2$.
+We also find that applying the Richelot correspondence \eqref{eq:Cdtilde} to the 14 generically non-singular quadratic splittings produces only two $k$-rational sextics, with the remaining twelve defined over $\bar{k}$, but not over $k$.
+The two quadratic splittings which yield the $k$-rational sextics are

 Notice that the singular quadratic splitting, together with the two quadratic splittings \eqref{L:R1} and \eqref{L:R2} come from the three partitionings that are fixed by $\tilde{S_3}$, given by \eqref{E:S3}.